orbeon/orbeon-forms-doc/form-runner/component/autocomplete.md

 * When to use the _dynamic_ mode?

     When you want the list of suggestions to change dynamically and that the _resource_ mode doesn't offer the flexibility you need.
-(Say, the suggestions are not retrieved from a service, or a service that takes a POST rather than a GET.)
+(Say, the suggestions are not retrieved from a service, or a service that takes a `POST` rather than a `GET`.)

 * How to update the itemset?